Overview

 Day 4 - Rocamadour, Peche Merle and Cahors

 After another typical French breakfast we'll make our way to the stunning village of Rocamadour, a medieval pilgrims site spectacularly built into the rock of a mountain!
 We'll have time to explore the village before heading south to visit the cave of Peche Merle, famous for its prehistoric cave paintings and one of only a few such sites open to visitors.
 Extending for more than a kilometer from the entrance are caverns whose walls are painted with murals dating back to 25,000 B.C.!
 Since our morning will be spent partially underground, it's only fitting that our lunch be spent in the sunshine...our private coach will whisk us to a scenic spot where we can enjoy a picnic and a wine tasting of some other French varieties.
 To make up for our indulgence we'll have an easy walk through the rolling, green hills along the river Lot to the tiny village of Saint-Cirq-Lapopie - perched on a cliff three hundred feet above the river, the town is considered to be one of the prettiest medieval villages in France.
 After a stroll around here we drive to medieval Cahors, known for its deep red wine, elaborate municipal gardens and the Pont Valentré, a medieval bridge with 3 towers, considered the best preserved fortified, medieval bridge in France.
-Time permitting we'll have a stroll on the bridge before venturing into the nearby countryside for our stay at a rustic, but elegant country inn outside the hamlet of Mercues.
+Later this afternoon we'll arrive at our home for the night...and what a treat it is!
+A medieval fortified chateau renovated to luxury standards, featuring a Michelin starred restaurant and a renown chef!
+We'll indulge ourselves here with an exceptional meal, featuring wine pairings for each course, selected by the chef.
+An after-dinner apéritif on the patio under the stars might be an excellent way to end your day.

 Day 5 - Carcassonne

 After breakfast this morning we drive toward Carcassonne, stopping en route at a couple of lovely medieval villages for wandering and exploring.
-First we come to picturesqe Cordes-sur-Ciel, a Cathar stronghold in the middle ages.
+First we come to picturesque Cordes-sur-Ciel, a Cathar stronghold in the middle ages.
 Cordes is perched on a mountaintop, surrounded by mountains and vineyards, with the scent of pine shrubs, spicy herbs, and sweet flowers carried on cool winds through the village.
 Known as the garrigue, it is the signature scent of the south of France.
 After leaving Cordes we'll make a stop to visit a small vineyard that's been In the same family for 14 generations!
 Here you'll get a chance to taste some typical country vintages that have been produced in this area for centuries.
 Later you can relax and enjoy the drive through the scenic countryside as we make our way to Carcassonne.
 The medieval walled city sits in the picturesque valley of the Aude river—the gap between the Pyrenees and the Massif Central.
 With its extensive ramparts and myriad turrets, the citadel of Carcassonne dominates the surrounding countryside.
 It's a UNESCO- listed World Heritage Site and embodiment of a fairy-tale castle.
 After checking into the hotel we enjoy a stroll through the town center of this magical fortified city.

 Tonight we'll have an excellent group dinner at one of our favorite local restaurants.
 As always, regional specialties will dominate the menu, with plenty of the incredible wines from the surrounding vineyards to complement the delicious cuisine.